Noise Levels in Adams Center, NY | Find Quiet Neighborhoods With Our Sound Map

 Quiet suburban street at night

-Western Adams Center sounds about 107% louder than Eastern Adams Center to the human ear, a 10.5 dBA gap.
+To the human ear, noise in northeastern Adams Center sounds about 108% louder than in southern Adams Center, a 10.6 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from Interstate 81 do you need to be?